Your resume is your golden ticket to job interviews.

 Keep It Clear and Concise

-No need to go overboard with details.
+There is no need to go overboard with details.
 Just include your degree, major, school name, and graduation year.
 That’s it.
 If your GPA is strong (above 3.5), you can list it.
 Otherwise, you can skip it, as this doesn’t really add value for most employers.

-Format Example:
+Format Example

 Bachelor of Business Administration